tompave/fun_with_flags/README.md

 %-of-time gates are useful to gradually introduce alternative code paths that either have the same effects of the old ones, or don't have effects visible to the users.
 This last point is important, because with a %-of-time gate the application will behave differently on a pseudo-random basis.

-A good use case for %-of-time gates is to safely test the correctedness or performance and load characteristics of an alternative implementation of a functionality.
+A good use case for %-of-time gates is to safely test the correctness or performance and load characteristics of an alternative implementation of a functionality.

 For example: